Study of Language G (11384.1)

 Required IT skills

 Students are expected to have word processing and IT skills to allow them to fully engage in the unit through Canvas and to complete their assessment.
-This includes basic word processing skills, engagement in Canvas activities, posting messages, video and audio files, uploading assignments, and using the library catalogue and library databases.
-Students should ensure they have access to a computer and a safe workspace to complete the online activities.
+This includes basic word processing skills, engagement in Canvas activities, posting messages, uploading video and audio files, uploading assignments, and using the library catalogue and library databases.
+Students should ensure they have access to a computer and a safe workspace to complete the online activities/quizzes and tests.

 None.
 Students may purchase the textbook or access library copies.
-The textbook will be used regularly during tutorials and it is the students' responsibility to have completed the reading and weekly textbook tasks on time.
+The textbook will be used regularly during the synchronous sessions and it is the students' responsibility to have access to the right edition of the textbook and have completed the reading and weekly textbook tasks on time.

 Work placement, internships or practicums